Installing Concrete5 on CentOS 6.7

 Let's create a database to use with Concrete5

-If the database is not empty, you will be prompted during installation.
+If the database is not empty, you will get an error during installation.

-In this example, we will use the database "concrete5".
+This time, we will use a database called "concrete5".

 # mysql> create database concrete5; # mysql> show databases; +--------------------+ | Database | +--------------------+ | information_schema | | concrete5 | | mysql | | test | +--------------------+ 4 rows in set (0.00 sec)